 E.U citizens not permanently living in Cyprus & Non E.U citizens

-A restriction to the type and size of the property is applied.
-EU citizens not permanently living in Cyprus and non EU citizens are given permission to buy only one apartment or one house or a building plot or land.
-In the case of EU citizens the property size can be unlimited and in the case of non E.U citizens it can be up to 4,014 square meters (the equivalent of three donums)
+Non-EU citizens are given permission to buy only one apartment or one house or a building plot or land.
+In the case of EU citizens the property size can be unlimited and in the case of non-E.U citizens it can be up to 4,014 square meters (the equivalent of three donums)

-The restrictions applied for E.U citizens not residing in Cyprus will seize after 2009 and all citizens of the E.U will be treated as equal to Cypriot citizens, regardless of their residential status.
+E.U are treated as equal to Cypriot citizens, regardless of their residential status.

 2. MAKING AN OFFER

 Buying a property in Cyprus is very similar to buying property in the UK.
 You make an offer and if it is accepted, it is normal to give a nominal deposit (between €1,000 and €5,000) to reserve the property, bind the owner, have the property taken off the market and secure it at that day’s price.This in Cyprus, unlike the UK, is legally binding and so “gazumping” does not exist.
 Contracts are consequently drawn up and this process takes only a few days.
 Upon signing of the contract, the buyer must pay at least 20%-30% of the value of the property.
 The remaining sum is paid according to the terms agreed with the seller.
 Usually for new off-plan properties the payment of includes periodic installments until delivery.
 If is a resale property the balance is paid in one single payment at the same day when the title deed is transferred on the purchasers name and the purchaser takes possession at the same time.

 3. ACQUISITION OF REAL ESTATE PROPERTY IN CYPRUS INCLUDES:

 - Transfer of title deed